splunk/opentelemetry-demo/README.md

 Our goals are threefold:

-- Provide a realistic example of a distributed system that can be used to demonstrate OpenTelemetry instrumentation and observability.
+- Provide a realistic example of a distributed system that can be used to demonstrate splubnk's  features  as wel as OpenTelemetry instrumentation and observability.
 - Build a base for vendors, tooling authors, and others to extend and demonstrate their OpenTelemetry integrations.
 - Create a living example for OpenTelemetry contributors to use for testing new